 The previous stock assessment for harbor seals indicated that there were three observed commercial fisheries that operated within the range of the Southeast Alaska stock of harbor seals.
 As of 2003, changes in how fisheries are defined in the List of Fisheries have resulted in separating these fisheries into nine fisheries based on both gear type and target species (69 FR 70094, 2 December 2004).
 This change does not represent a change in fishing effort, but provides managers with better information on the component of each fishery that is responsible for the incidental serious injury or mortality of marine mammal stocks in Alaska.
-During the 5-year period from 2000 to 2004 there were no observed incidental takes in any of these fisheries (Perez 2006).
+During the 5-year period from 2002 to 2006 there were no observed incidental takes in any of these fisheries (Perez 2006, Perez unpubl. ms.).
+More current data on estimated fishery-related serious injury and mortality are being analyzed and will be available for inclusion in the 2010 SARs.

 The estimated minimum annual mortality rate incidental to commercial fisheries is 0.
 A reliable estimate of the mortality rate incidental to commercial fisheries is currently unavailable because of the absence of observer placements in the gillnet fisheries known to interact with this stock.
-The Southeast Alaska drift gillnet fishery is scheduled to be observed in 2007 and 2008, funds permitting.